How do I keep my pub, club bar or restaurant COVID-19 secure?

 - Develop increased cleaning, hand washing and hygiene procedures

-- Social distancing - maintain 2 metres social distancing where possible.
-Where people cannot be 2 metres apart, manage transmission risk by mitigation measures
+- Social distancing - maintain 2 metres social distancing where possible, or 1 metre plus mitigation measures such as screens or barriers

 - From 24 September 2020 those businesses selling food or drink (including cafes, bars, pubs and restaurants) must be closed between 10pm and 5am.
 This will include take-aways, but delivery and drive-thru services can continue after 10pm.
 In addition, food and drink must be ordered from, and served at, a table

-- From 24 September businesses and community organisations open to the public must display an official NHS QR code poster by law.
+- From 24 September 2020 businesses and community organisations open to the public must display an official NHS QR code poster by law.
 This is to ensure that customers can check in using the new NHS Covid-19 app.
-Create your own QR poster for your venue.
+Create your own QR poster for your venue

 The guidance for restaurants, pubs, bars and takeaway services has all the information you need to produce a risk assessment and maintain social distancing.
 Make sure you have the latest guidance as there has been five versions since May 2020.